jonascarpay/apecs/examples/Shmup.md

 stepPosition dT = cmap $ \(Position p, Velocity v) -> Position (p + dT *^ v)
 ```

-`stepPosition` is the canonical example of a system; it adds every
+`stepPosition` is the canonical example of a System; it adds every
-entity’s velocity to its position. `cmap` is ubiquitous in apecs, and
+Entity’s velocity to its position. `cmap` is ubiquitous in apecs, and
 you’ll use it to define most of your game logic. `cmap`’s behaviour is
 heavily dependent on the type of the function we map, so I will briefly
 discuss that type for every use of `cmap`, and how to interpret it.
 In
 this case, that’s `(Position, Velocity) -> Position`.

-`cmap` will iterate over every entity that has the component on the
+`cmap` will iterate over every Entity that has the Component on the
-left-hand side, and write the component on the right-hand side.
+left-hand side, and write the Component on the right-hand side.
 In this
-case, the left-hand component is `(Position, Velocity)`.
+case, the left-hand Component is `(Position, Velocity)`.
 As you can see,
-a tuple of components is considered a component as well, and it is the
+a tuple of Components is considered a Component as well, and it is the
-first example of how components can be composed into bigger components.
+first example of how Components can be Composed into bigger Components.
 When we iterate over a tuple, what happens internally is that we iterate
-over all entities that have the first component (`Position`), and then
+over all Entities that have the first Component (`Position`), and then
-test whether the entity also has the remaining components, in this case
+test whether the Entity also has the remaining Components, in this case
 `Velocity`.

 ``` haskell